The Joe Perry Project: Reformation

 During the 2009–2010 tour, the Joe Perry Project opened for Bad Company and Mötley Crüe.

 In 2022, Joe Perry announced that the Joe Perry Project would be playing three shows in New England that summer.
 The lineup for these shows includes Buck Johnson, Pet, Chris Wyse, and Gary Cherone of Extreme.
 Additionally the band scheduled two shows in Brazil that same summer.
 The next year, Perry announced another tour.
 The lineup for the 2023 tour includes Cherone, Johnson, Hull, and Jason Sutter, who toured with the band the prior year in place of Pet.

+In May 2025, following the retirement of Aerosmith, Perry announced a new lineup consisting of Johnson, Brad Whitford (guitar), singer Chris Robinson (The Black Crowes), bassist Robert DeLeo and drummer Eric Kretz (both of Stone Temple Pilots).
+In August, shortly before the beginning of the tour, Perry announced that Kretz would be unable to tour and the return of Sutter.